By Chris King • 25 October 2021 • 0:54

-Madrid turns pink with the annual ‘Women’s Race’ raising awareness of breast cancer
+Madrid turns pink with the annual 'Women's Race' for breast cancer.

 Madrid turned pink again today, Sunday, October 24, as 18,000 women ran through the streets in celebration of the ‘Women’s Race’, an event designed to launch a message of encouragement in the fight against breast cancer.